Commonly Asked Questions About Vitamins and Supplements

 If you have unanswered questions about vitamins and supplements, you are not alone.
 The majority of Americans take supplements daily or occasionally, yet many aren’t sure which ones to take, how much to take, or even when to take them.
-To clear up the confusion, we have created this vitamin guide below are to provide answers to your most commonly asked questions about vitamins and supplements.
-By the end of this guide, we’ll answer many of the most frequently asked vitamin questions so you leave feeling confident in your nutritional supplement knowledge!
+To clear up the confusion, we have created this vitamin guide below to provide answers to your most commonly asked questions about vitamins and supplements.
+By the end of this guide, we’ll answer many of the most frequently asked vitamin questions, so you leave feeling confident in your nutritional supplement knowledge!

 Why Should You Take Daily Supplements?